Stop what you’re doing this is big.

 TV bosses have decided not to televise the Red Devils v the Rams in a ‘shock omission’.

 It will bring to an end United’s run of 58 consecutive televised FA Cup matches being broadcast.

 It’s taken 12 years but it looks like a 3rd round game at home to Reading last year may have been the nail in the coffin.

 There was criticism from fans that United v Reading at home was a flat fixture, especially when the mighty Sutton United clashed with AFC Wimbledon.

 The last time TV executives dared not to show United in the FA Cup was a surprise goalless home draw against non-league Exeter City.

 There you have it, we have pretty much confirmed United are in for an upset now that they won’t be on TV, maybe.

-The BBC and BT will broadcast the round of games, starting with Liverpool v Everton on Friday 5 January.
+The BBC and BT will broadcast the round of games, starting with Liverpool v Everton tonight.

 Another exciting announcement about this round of fixtures is that Brighton v Palace will be the first time Video Assistant Referees (VARs) are used in an FA Cup game.